shaohua0116/demo2program/README.md

 Default arguments are identical to the settings described in the paper.

 ### ViZDoom
-- To reproduce experiments in our paper, you need to install our [deterministic vizdoom envrionment](https://github.com/HyeonwooNoh/ViZDoomDeterministic)
+- To reproduce experiments in our paper, you need to install our [deterministic ViZDoom envrionment](https://github.com/HyeonwooNoh/ViZDoomDeterministic)
-- You can find the codes for the Vizdoom environments and detailed instructions in [this directory](./vizdoom_world)
+- You can find the codes for the ViZDoom environments and detailed instructions in [this directory](./vizdoom_world)
 - To generate a dataset (vizdoom_dataset, vizdoom_dataset_ifelse) for the ViZDoom environment including programs and demonstrations, use the following script.
 ```bash
 ./vizdoom_world/generate_dataset.sh